wp-plugins/wp-declutter/readme.txt

 * In the head of HTML and XML documents
 	* Feed links (blog and comment feeds)
 	* Extra feed links (category, tag, author, search feeds)
-	* Really Simple Discovery and Windows Live Manifest endpoint links (most people don't even know what these are, let alone use them)
+	* Really Simple Discovery and Windows Live Manifest endpoint links
-	* Links to the index page, the first post, previous/next posts, parent post
+	* Links to previous/next posts
 	* Generator tag which reveals which version of WordPress you are using
 	* Shortlink tag
 * In HTTP response headers: